• Skip to primary navigation

 Ingredients

 Sooji is lightly roasted before adding to the cooker with other ingredients.
 Do not brown it; otherwise, it will change the color of your pongal.
-You can buy already roasted rava to fasten the process.
+You can buy already roasted rava to speed up the process.

 Dal – You will need yellow moong dal (split and skinned moong lentils).